colurw/data_augmentation/README.md

 Mirror and rotate functions are size agnostic.

-Mirroring a 4-fold-symmetrical set of clockwise rotations gives the equivalent anti-clockwise rotations.
+Mirroring a 4-fold-symmetrical set of clockwise rotations gives the equivalent anti-clockwise rotations, for a given angle.
-(And requires less reworking of the rotation functions).

 To increase size of bounding boxes (to avoid clipping edges of rotated objects) use setting:  circular_objects = False